 are going to want to implement multiple computational units to speed up the

 process.
-You may want to consider load balancing since some regions of the
+Spend some time considering load balancing since some regions of the

 interating the quadratic